 Turn new time entries in Toggl into daily highlights in RescueTime

 Add new rows to Google Sheets with daily RescueTime summary reports

 It's easy to take your work to bed, making it difficult to fall asleep as you mull over the stack of paperwork waiting on your desk or the disagreement you had with a coworker.
 Clearing your head before sleep allows you to put aside the challenges of the day and ready your mind to shut down.
 There are numerous ways to do this, including:

 Playing Tetris (for productivity!)

 Watching a peaceful television show (The Walking Dead probably isn’t your best bet)

-Doing a "brain dump" of all the thoughts in your head in a journal before you go to bed
+Journaling (do a "brain dump" of all the thoughts in your head)

 Your goal is to engage your mind in something completely non-work related.

 In order to minimize the amount of thinking you need to do in the morning, take time to prepare things.
-Pick out the clothes you’ll wear, prepare the food you’ll eat, prep the coffeemaker, and organize any work related materials you need to bring.
-If you’ll be going to the gym, lay out your workout clothes and water.
+Pick out the clothes you'll wear, pack the food you'll eat (and your kids' lunches, if you're also in charge of keeping other people alive), prep the coffeemaker, and organize any work-related materials you need to bring.
+If you're going to the gym, lay out your workout clothes and water bottle.